Pros and cons of an adjustable-rate mortgage (ARM)

 Pros of an adjustable-rate mortgage

 An ARM generally comes with a lower initial interest rate than a comparable fixed-rate mortgage, giving you lower monthly payments at least for the fixed period of the loan.
-You’ll pay more in interest over the life of the loan if interest rates rise, but the lower initial monthly payment may be worth it.
+You’ll pay more in interest over the life of the loan if interest rates rise, eventually exceeding the original fixed rate, but the lower initial monthly payment may be worth it.
+Even then it may not be more unless there is a material increase in the rate early on in the life of the loan.

-If you’re planning to sell or refinance before the fixed period is up, an ARM can be a smart move because you’ll save on interest.
+If you’re planning to sell before the fixed period is up, an ARM can be a smart move because you’ll save on interest.

 Cons of an adjustable-rate mortgage